darianmorat/soleria-website/README.md

 # Soleria Website

 Official website for **Soleria Baldosería**, a small business specializing in custom decorative tiles.
-Features an interactive design tool and elegant showcase of craftsmanship.
+Features an interactive design tool and elegant showcase of craftsmanship

 ## Features